Stovetop Espresso Brewing Tutorial

 #2 Add Ground Coffee to Filter

 Add ground coffee to the filter.
 There is some debate on how fine the grind should be.
-I use a grind that is finer than drip, but a little more coarse than an espresso grind.
+I use a grind that is finer than drip but a little coarser than an espresso grind.
 Do not pack the filter.
 Like regular espresso, I level the grinds with my finger and wipe off any loose grounds.
-Once the coffee is loaded into the filter, place it into the bottom chamber. or you could load the filter first and then add the ground coffee.
+Once the coffee is loaded into the filter, place it into the bottom chamber.
+You could load the filter first and then add the ground coffee.
 Either way is fine.

-If you make Stovetop Espresso on a regular basis, consider getting a Moka Pot Coffee Dispenser.
+If you make Stovetop Espresso regularly, consider getting a Moka Pot Coffee Dispenser.

 add coffee to stovetop espresso